moredip/gimme/README.markdown

 ## Environments
 You can supply Gimme with an environment hash, which generally contains application settings, For example you might add email server settings or api keys to your environment.
 When Gimme creates objects it passes the environment hash to the creation block.
 You can use that feature to configure the objects created with Gimme.

+## Dependency Injection/Inversion of Control
+You can use Gimme as a lightweight IoC container.
+There is nothing to stop you calling Gimme.the() or Gimme.a() from inside a Gimme creation block.
+Check out the di_example.rb file in the examples directory for more inspiration.